What documents are needed for insurance credentialing?

 - Letter of bank account verification (for Medicare enrollment)

 Commercial insurance carriers vary widely in their turnaround time of your requests for credentialing and contracting.
-Most major carriers can complete the process in 90 – 120 days.
-Smaller regional or local plans may take even longer.
+Most major carriers can complete the process in around 120 days.
+Some plans may take even longer.

 When submitting a participation request to a commercial carrier, you will undergo two distinct process.
 First is credentialing where the carrier verifies your credentials and presents your credentialing application to their committee for approval.
 After you are approved by the carrier’s credentialing committee, you then complete the contracting process to become a participating provider and receive an effective date.